vaggelisbarb/vaggelisbarb/README.md

 ## 👨‍💻 About Me
 - 🔹 **Software Developer** from Greece
-- 🔹 Passionate about **Java, Spring Boot, and Software Development**
+- 🔹 Passionate about **Javascript, React.js and Web Development overall**
 - 🔹 **Lecturer in Computer Architecture**
 - 🔹 Currently **exploring new technologies** and improving my skills